Skip to content

 Frequently asked questions

-For a 2,000 square foot roof, typical repair costs in South Bend range from $5,880 on the low end to $8,493 on the high end, with a mid-range estimate of $7,186.
-Actual costs depend on damage severity, materials, and contractor selection.
+For a 2,000 square foot residential roof, repair costs typically range from $5,880 on the low end to $8,493 at the high end.
+The middle estimate is $7,186.
+Actual costs depend on the extent of damage, the type of shingles installed, and labor rates in St. Joseph County at the time of repair.

-How much will I pay out of pocket for a hail damage claim in South Bend?
+How much will I have to pay out of pocket for hail damage repairs?

-Should I install Class 4 shingles in South Bend?
+Are Class 4 shingles required in South Bend?

-South Bend does not require Class 4 impact-resistant shingles, but they are voluntary.
-Homeowners who install them may qualify for insurance premium discounts of 10–20%.
-Permit costs range from $150 to $350, and contractors typically handle the permit process.
+South Bend does not mandate Class 4 impact-resistant shingles, but they are voluntary upgrades that qualify for insurance premium discounts of 10 to 20 percent.
+If you install them, building permits are required ($150–$350) and a final inspection must be completed.
+Your contractor will typically handle the permit process.

 Wind/hail deductible notice